ttronas/bsm2-python/CONTRIBUTING.md

     - Click on "Environment Variables" and edit the `PATH` variable by adding the path `C:\msys64\mingw64\bin`.

+### Using the Dev Container for documentation
+With a Dev Container setup, all necessary tools and dependencies are already installed.
+See the [Clone the repository](#clone-the-repository) section for instructions on how to get the repository, including the Dev Container setup.

 ## Code Contributions

 ### Submit an issue